Sufficient Wigner Negativity Implies Genuine Multipartite Entanglement

 where the collection of modes $\{a_{+}\}\cup\{a_{-m}\}_{m=2}^M$ satisfy the canonical commutation relations.

-Here, $a_{+}$ is related via local transformations to $\propto \sum_{m=1}^M a_m$, the eponymous mode that describes the centre-of-mass of $M$ identically-coupled trapped ions \cite{trapped-ion-center-of-mass}.
-Hence, $\tr_{-}\rho$ is a description of the system that ignores every degree of freedom of the system except for its centre-of-mass motion.
+Here, $a_{+}$ is related via local transformations to $\propto \sum_{m=1}^M a_m$, the eponymous mode that describes the center-of-mass of $M$ identically-coupled trapped ions \cite{trapped-ion-center-of-mass}.
+Hence, $\tr_{-}\rho$ is a description of the system that ignores every degree of freedom of the system except for its center-of-mass motion.
 The Wigner function of $\tr_-\rho$ can also be computed from the full Wigner function by marginalizing over the relative degrees of freedom as

 With this in mind, we can state the following theorem.